-After constant research trips and negotiations, YPT are proud to bring you the ultimate tour to the breakaway state of South Ossetia.
-Despite being the most difficult to enter out of all four post-Soviet breakaway countries, YPT are able to obtain expedited entry permits for the republic.
-Only around 500 non Russian tourists have visited South Ossetia since 1993.
-All that is required for this tour is a double entry Russian visa, YPT will take care of all the breakaway state formalities.
+After constant research trips and negotiations, YPT is proud to bring you the ultimate tour to the breakaway state of South Ossetia.
+Despite being the most difficult to enter out of all four post-Soviet breakaway countries, YPT is able to obtain expedited entry permits for the republic.
+Only around 500 non-Russian tourists have visited South Ossetia since 1993.
+All that is required for this tour is a double-entry Russian visa, YPT will take care of all the breakaway state formalities.

-Join us on our tour to one of the world’s newest unrecognised countries!
+Join us on our tour to one of the world’s newest unrecognized countries!
 South Ossetia only gained partial independence from Georgia in 2008.
-This was accepted by Russia and has subsequently also been accepted by Venezuela, Nicaragua and Nauru.
+This was accepted by Russia and has subsequently also been accepted by Venezuela, Nicaragua, and Nauru.
 Heavily fortified by the Russians, it has its own language, identity, and parliament.

 Please also note that you will need a double-entry Russian visa to take part in this tour as onward travel from South Ossetia into Georgia is nearly impossible and, frankly, ill-advised.